NSCC-COGS/Aestheta/README.md

 Check out our latest ['Hello Earth'](/Experiments/Hello_Earth.ipynb) satellite classification and other weird tests in our [experiments](/Experiments) section...

+# We're Live!

+kind of...
+You can see a website of sorts at https://nscc-cogs.github.io/Aestheta/

 # Getting Started

 To get going fast, try the following in a new [Google Colab](https://colab.research.google.com/) notebook